 Three states—Arizona, Georgia and Indiana—have passed legislation that specifically prohibits undocumented students from receiving in-state tuition rates.
 Alabama and South Carolina go one step further and prohibits undocumented students from enrolling at any public postsecondary institution.
 The U.S. Immigration and Customs Enforcement wrote in 2008 that "individual states must decide for themselves whether or not to admit illegal aliens into their public postsecondary institutions."

-At least five states—California, Minnesota, New Mexico, Texas and Washington—allow undocumented students to receive state financial aid.
+At least six states—California, Minnesota, New Mexico, New York, Texas and Washington—allow undocumented students to receive state financial aid.
 Students without legal immigrant status are ineligible for federal financial aid.